ivankmk/6_password_strength/README.md

 # Password Strength Calculator

 Script will check your password and revert strength rank:
- 0 - highly weak password (in list of 500 worst passwords);
+ 0 - highly weak password (in the list of worst passwords);
  10 - strong password;

  # Requirements